philpackmohr/git-paper/git.md

 As you see in this output, a commit consists of these data fields:

 - Tree: Every commit has a reference to a "tree" object.
 A tree object represents the contents of a directory - in this case the working copy at commit time.
 More details described below.
 - Parent: The "parent" commit object.
+If the commit is a merge commit, there will be multiple "parent" entries each in its own line.
+If the commit has no parent (probably the first commit in the history), there will be no "parent" entry.
-- Author, committer: The one who is responsible for the change.
-It is possible the author and committer are different, e.g. if a patch was sent by e-mail by one to another person and the other person committed that patch.
+- Author, committer: The person who is responsible for the change.
+It is possible that the author and committer are different, e.g. if a patch was sent by e-mail by one to another person and the other person committed that patch.
 - Message: The commit message.

 The whole revision history consists of commits that are linked to a [directed acyclic graph](https://www.kernel.org/pub/software/scm/git/docs/user-manual.html#def_DAG).
 Every commit references the parent commit but no child commits.
-The first commit of the repository has no parent - the parent hash sum there consists of zeros.
+The first commit of the repository has no parent - the parent hash sum of the first commit consists of zeros.

 ![Commits linked to represent history](images/commit-history.svg)

 The hash sum of the commit is calculated by all information mentioned above.
 Because the parent commit will be considered for the hash sum too, you cannot change any commit without changing the hash sums of all their child commits.

-## Tree objects
+#### Tree objects

 A tree object represents the contents of a directory.
 It contains a mapping between object hashes and their corresponding file names.
-Additionally every entry contains the object type and the file mode in Unix notation.
+Additionally every entry contains the object type ("blob" or "tree") and the file mode in Unix notation (though Git file modes are simplified compared to Unix file modes).

-A blob object represents the contents of a file.
-A tree object represents the contents of a subdirectory.
+A containing blob object represents the contents of a file.
+A containing tree object represents the contents of a subdirectory.

-`git ls-tree {SHA1 hash of a tree object}` will show you its content:
+An example of `git ls-tree {SHA1 hash of a tree object}`:

 ```
 $ git ls-tree a59deb234d64022d6c0819af7713cff6dc23971d